- What are genetic resources?

 What are genetic resources?
 Genetic resources are living material such as crops, livestock, related species, rare and endangered varieties and breeds that include genes, genetic combinations (a.k.a. genotypes) or genetic frequencies that give diversity to future varieties or breeds.
 In agriculture, genetic resources are used by breeders to increase yields and stress tolerance, improve nutrition, and add value, beauty, flavor, and adaptability.

 What is an accession?
 An accession is a genetically unique plant sample from a particular geographic location.
-At NCGRP, an accession may be a bag of seeds, plant tissue cultures, or buds from twigs of fruit crops.
-NCGRP sometimes stores more than one sample of a particular accession.
+At NLGRP, an accession may be a bag of seeds, plant tissue cultures, or buds from twigs of fruit crops.
+NLGRP sometimes stores more than one sample of a particular accession.
 When samples are regrown or reproduced, the subsequent generation has the same accession number as the parent sample.
 The new sample has an inventory number that identifies the generation number.

 What is genetic diversity?
 Genetic diversity is variation in life that is heritable.
 Modern crops or livestock breeds may have a low amount of diversity because of repeated selection for desirable traits and widespread use of few individuals or varieties.
 Populations become diverse through the processes of mutation and sexual reproduction.
 Natural selection acts on this diversity to favor the changes that enable the best survival in a particular environment.
 Populations that have a lot of genetic diversity can survive dynamic environments better than populations that have low genetic diversity.
 Genetic diversity is what enables breeders to improve plant varieties and animal breeds.